 On the 13th of November 1992 at the Thomas and Mack Center in Las Vegas, WBC, WBA and IBF Heavyweight Champion of the World, Evander Holyfield defended his titles against Riddick Bowe in a highly anticipated bout which was just the start of an amazing rivalry between two great fighters.

-Almost 20 years on from their first fight, WBN looks back on the three memorable bouts involving Evander Holyfield and Riddick Bowe.
+Over 25 years on from the first Riddick Bowe vs Evander Holyfield fight, WBN looks back on the three memorable bouts involving the boxing greats.

-Bowe also came into the contest unbeaten, with an impressive 27 knockout in his 31 victories.
-He was installed as favourite to win because of his size, weight and reach advantage. #
+Bowe also came into the 1992 contest unbeaten, with an impressive 27 knockout in his 31 victories.
+He was installed as the favourite to win because of his size, weight, and reach advantage.

 ‘Big Daddy’ came into the match-up two stone heavier than the slimline Holyfield.
 Also two and a half inches taller than the two-weight champion.